Hyper War: a hypertext history of the Second World War. Portal list of information on WW II divideD by branch of service and theater of operation.

 The Avalon Project at the Yale Law School.
 PRIMARY SOURCE DOCUMENTS indexed and organized by the Yale Law School.
 Has an internal search engine to find the documents.
 VERY impressive!

-Northwestern University Library.
 The Government Publications Department at Northwestern University Library has a comprehensive collection of over 300 posters issued by U.S. Federal agencies from the onset of war through 1945.
-The visuals include Sugar ration coupons, Victory Stamps, Propaganda posters, etc.
+Posters are searchable by Date, Topic, or Title.

 Library of Congress.
 Women Come to the Front.
 Journalists, Photographers, and Broadcasters During World War II Eight short biographies of women photographers. http://www.loc.gov/exhibits/wcf/wcf0001.html